Find out if you're eligible to apply for a Teacher Education Scholarship. To apply, you will need to:

 Special education (K-12) teacher

 There are only two recognised initial teacher education programs in special education in NSW.
 These are offered through the University of New England and the University of Newcastle.
-The University of Newcastle course is available as an internship in the fourth year of study only, and, as entry is not guaranteed, is only appropriate for a one year scholarship or internship applied for in your third or second last year of teacher education studies.
+The University of Newcastle course is available as an internship in the fourth year of study only, and, as entry is not guaranteed, is only appropriate for a one year scholarship applied for in your third or second last year of teacher education studies.

 Technological and applied studies